 Mental Health In Youth Sports

-NBA commissioner Adam Silver’s recent comments about NBA players’ overall happiness made waves last week.
+NBA commissioner Adam Silver’s previous comments about NBA players’ overall happiness made waves last year.
 To quote Silver, “when I meet with players, what strikes me is that they are truly unhappy.”
 To think that the greatest players in the NBA, who are paid tens of millions of dollars to play the sport they love, are dealing with depression, anxiety and other mental health hurdles speak to the larger reality that these issues can affect anyone.

 “A lot of these young men are generally unhappy.’’